Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Paper products made from recycled fibers

-Requirements: To achieve PCF certification, paper products must be manufactured using 100% post-consumer recycled fibers and processed without chlorine or its derivatives.
+What are the Requirements: To achieve PCF certification, paper products must be manufactured using 100% post-consumer recycled fibers and processed without chlorine or its derivatives.

-Description: The PCF certification indicates that a paper product is manufactured from sustainable raw materials and processed using chlorine-free practices.
+What does it mean: The PCF certification indicates that a paper product is manufactured from sustainable raw materials and processed using chlorine-free practices.
 This certification is particularly relevant for environmentally conscious consumers and businesses seeking to reduce their ecological footprint.

 Relates to: Consumer and commercial products, including cleaning agents, detergents, and other household items

-Requirements: To earn the Safer Choice label, products must meet strict health and environmental safety criteria set by the U.S. Environmental Protection Agency (EPA).
+What are the Requirements: To earn the Safer Choice label, products must meet strict health and environmental safety criteria set by the U.S. Environmental Protection Agency (EPA).
 Every ingredient is evaluated to ensure it meets safety standards, including assessments for carcinogenicity, reproductive toxicity, and aquatic toxicity.
 Products must perform comparably to conventional alternatives, to ensure that safety does not compromise effectiveness.
 Manufacturers are encouraged to use sustainable packaging solutions, and full ingredient disclosure is required, including fragrances and dyes.
 Annual compliance reviews ensure continued adherence to Safer Choice standards.

-Description: The EPA’s Safer Choice program helps consumers and businesses identify products with safer chemical ingredients without sacrificing quality or performance.
+What does it mean: The EPA’s Safer Choice program helps consumers and businesses identify products with safer chemical ingredients without sacrificing quality or performance.
 This voluntary program promotes the use of safer chemicals in products.

 Link: Safer Choice Program - US EPA